intel/intel-extension-for-pytorch/scripts/tools/model_convert/README.md

 ### Usage Example

-try following commands step by step to be familar to this tool, you will see that after import model_convert, you can run cuda code successfully on XPU device or you will get warning if one API is not supported by XPU backend.
+Try following commands step by step to be familar to this tool, you will see that after import model_convert, you can run code successfully on XPU device or you will get warning if one API is not supported by XPU backend.

 ```console